Mindtrace/engineering_assignment_template/README.md

   - utils.py: Contains various helper methods.
   - callbacks.py: Contains an MLflow callback that logs metrics and model artifacts.

-The library is can be used to train a model as follows:
+The library can be used to train a model as follows:

 ```python
 from pytorch_lightning import Trainer